 In the very unlikely case that there is more than one person with the same first name and last name at the same institution, select the first entry and check the correct email address by hovering with the mouse over the selected name.
 If needed, click on the trashbin to remove the share and select the other entry.

 If the correct user cannot be found in SWITCHdrive then this person has either no access to SWITCHdrive or has never logged in to SWITCHdrive.
-Please ask the person to whom you would like to share data to login to SWITCHdrive at least once (or to share a test file with you, because to do so, the person has to login to the SWITCHdrive).
+Please ask the person to whom you would like to share data to login to SWITCHdrive at least once (or to share an empty test folder with you, because to do so, the person has to login to the SWITCHdrive).

 It is not allowed to enter an email address into the search box of SWITCHdrive.
 Email addresses are often anonymous, insecure or forged, and there is no way to verify whether an email address actually belongs to the right person or not.

 To create a public link, you can use the web client or the desktop client of SWITCHdrive.
-Locate the file or folder in your SWITCHdrive folder.
-Open the sharing section and select the option to create Public Links.
-You can create several public links for a file or folder, each with different permissions, with or without Password protection or Expiration date.
+Locate the file or folder that you want to share in your SWITCHdrive folder.

 Via web client, the maximum upload file size is 4GB.
 You can however store larger files via your SWITCHdrive client.